GoogleCloudPlatform/cloud-foundation-fabric/examples/cloud-operations/org_audit_logs_bq/README.md

-# Ingestion and analysis of audit logs for a Workspace / GCP organization
+# Ingestion and analysis of audit logs for a Workspace / Google Cloud organization

-As a Workspace / GCP [organization administrator](https://cloud.google.com/resource-manager/docs/creating-managing-organization), being able to oversee and monitor events happening across projects, users and resources for security, auditing and regulatory reasons is a core part of an administrator's responsibilities.
+As a Workspace / Google Cloud [organization administrator](https://cloud.google.com/resource-manager/docs/creating-managing-organization), being able to oversee and monitor events happening across projects, users and resources for security, auditing and regulatory reasons is a core part of an administrator's responsibilities.
 Unfortunately, as these organizations generate a large variety and volume of events, this task requires a robust infrastructure to both ingest and analyze the logs.

-This repository contains the necessary Terraform files and steps to deploy an easy-to-manage pipeline for ingestion audit logs at the organization level to monitor Workspace or any GCP audit logs events through a simple SQL interface in BigQuery.
+This repository contains the necessary Terraform files and steps to deploy an easy-to-manage pipeline for ingestion audit logs at the organization level to monitor Workspace or any Google Cloud audit logs events through a simple SQL interface in BigQuery.
 This allows simple query and rapid analytic capabilities as well as a powerful backend for any dashboard like Looker or Datastudio.

 ## Use cases